-Moreover, the Belgium will be present in Venice while these events:
+Moreover, the Belgium was present in Venice while these events:

 For the 2018 edition, curators Yvonne Farrell and Shelley McNamara have called for national curators to consider their contributions as Freespace.
 They define Freespace as spaces which testify to the generosity and humanity which are at the roots of architectural practice.